Abelianization and fixed point properties of units in integral group rings: Fixed point properties, exceptional components and cut groups

 In order to describe when $\U(\Z G)$ has property \HFA, by \Cref{prop: reductie tot sln en center}, one has to investigate the components of $\Q G$.
 By \Cref{property (T) and FA_n for non-exceptional 2 by 2} we are left with the exceptional components.
 Moreover, by \Cref{FA implies cut}, whenever $\U(\Z G)$ has property (HFA), $G$ must be a cut group.
 Therefore, we now investigate the possible exceptional Wedderburn-Artin components of $\Q G$ in case $G$ is a cut group.

-We first consider components of type (I) and prove that $\mathbb{Q}G$ has no exceptional $1\times1$ components, if $G$ is a cut group.
+We first consider components of type (I), i.e. the exceptional $1\times1$ components, of $\Q G$ for $G$ a cut group.
+Surprisingly, it turns out that there none.
 This result will be crucial in the representation theoretical applications later on.

 \begin{proposition} Let $G$ be a finite cut group.
 Then $\Q G$ has no exceptional components of type (I). \end{proposition}

 Suppose that $D$ is a $1 \times 1$ component of $\mathbb{Q}G$.
 Then the proof of \Cref{no excp 1 by 1 for cut groups} consists of the following steps. \begin{enumerate} \item There exists a primitive central idempotent $e$ such that $D = \mathbb{Q}Ge$.
 The group $H = Ge$ is a finite subgroup of $\U(D)$, hence a Frobenius complement \cite[2.1.2, page~45]{ShiWeh}.
 If $G$ is cut, also its epimorphic image $H$ is cut.
 Frobenius complements that are cut were classified by B{\"a}chle \cite[Proposition~4.2]{Bachle}. \item Some of the groups $H$ obtained in \eqref{enum:1_no_except_1_1_comp} are indeed subgroups of a division algebra.
 This can be decided using Amitsur's classification \cite{Amitsur}, but we will give a direct argument. \item For all remaining $H$, the smallest division algebra generated by $H$ and hence also $D$ is determined. \end{enumerate} These steps will be realized in \Cref{cut and division} and, as just explained, \Cref{no excp 1 by 1 for cut groups} follows immediately from this.